em429/capsule/README.md

 The best way to use Capsule is to run it 24/7 on a server, and open it on your phone whenever you have a few mins. (great alternative to news, social media, etc.)

-I know solutions like Readwise exist; but I'd rather not lock my data and invest lots of time into a commercial, closed source webapp that could diseapper any day.
-Also, I'd rather have my highlights linked to the books they are in and to their exact location using epubcfi.
-Which is how Calibre stores things.

 ### Main Features:

 - The frontpage displays 3 random annotations